 LG is betting heavily on AI optimisations to make its latest flagship smartphone stand out.

 When does the LG G7 ThinQ come out?
-Launches on 2 May 2018, Australian availability to be confirmed.
+Launches on 2 May 2018, Australian availability in June 2018.

 What’s new about the LG G7 ThinQ?
 Snapdragon 845 processor, AI-assisted camera, water resistance

 How much will the LG G7 ThinQ cost?
 Expected $1,000+

 LG's G series phones have long been the South Korean manufacturer's flagship phone family, but recent years have not entirely been kind to the brand.

 The LG G5 rather disastrously flirted with modular accessories that never quite worked as well as it might have hoped, while the LG G6 was a solid phone held back somewhat by using an older processor in order to beat Samsung to market, giving it less of a prestige feel.